BNguyen9901/TelvyonDND/Classes/Fighter/README.md

 * Shield bash deals an additional 1d4 + Str modifiers
 * Can use a reaction to intercept a projectile once per round.

-Protection:
+<h4>Protection:</h4>
-* Can use a reaction to impose disadvantage once per round on attacks against allies within 5 feet for one turn.
+* Can use a reaction to impose a disadvantage once per round on attacks against allies within 5 feet for one turn.
 * Can use a reaction to mitigate half the damage to the player or an ally once per round.

 Resilience: